70 Best Hip Hop Songs For Weddings

 These are the Best Hip Hop Songs for Weddings to get people on the dance floor!
 Hip hop style of music is created from African music.
 For all intensive purposes rap music can be intertwined with hip hop music.
 Rapping is a vocal style in which the vocalist speaks lyrically, in rhyme and verse.
 The creation of hip hop has been accredited to Keith Cowboy of the music group Grandmaster Flash and the Furious Five.

 Hip-Hop beginnings in the 1970’s entail block parties in New York City in which DJs would isolate percussion breaks of popular songs.
 Turntable techniques, playing records, beat mixing/matching, and beat juggling eventually developed along with the breaks, creating a base that could be rapped over.
 Hip-hop was predominantly popular in New York City in the 1970s.
 It did not grow its internship until the 1980s with new styles of hip-hop.

-Our Top 5 Best Hip Hop Songs for Wedding Receptions: 1) V.I.C. – Wobble, 2) Hey Ya! – Outkast 3) Baby Got Back – Sir Mix-A-Lot, 4) Turn Down For What – DJ Snake featuring Lil Jon, 5) Electric Slide – Grandmaster Slice
+Our Top 5 Favorite Hip Hop Songs for Wedding Receptions: 1) V.I.C. – Wobble, 2) Hey Ya! – Outkast 3) Baby Got Back – Sir Mix-A-Lot, 4) Turn Down For What – DJ Snake featuring Lil Jon, 5) Electric Slide – Grandmaster Slice

 Best Hip Hop Wedding Songs